pavelsolis/Replication-Folder/README.md

 # OR
 $ git commit -am "Message"
 ```
 - If you run `git commit` without a message or option, your default text editor will open up and you can write a multi-line message.
 The terminal will show a screen to allow you to write a message.
-In a Mac it might be the `vi` editor.
+In a Mac it might be the `Vi` editor.
 To start writing, press `i` (to switch to the insert mode) and write your comment.
 To exit the insert mode and switch to the command mode in order to save the changes, press `Esc`.
 Then type `:wq` to save the commit message and exit the editor, where `:` enters the command mode, `w` is for write/save and `q` is for quit (see [here](https://apple.stackexchange.com/questions/252541/how-do-i-escape-the-git-commit-window-from-os-x-terminal)).
 In summary,
 ```bash
 Esc + :wq + Enter
 ```
+Note: Vi stands for Visual, it is an early attempt to a visual text editor.
+Vim stands for Vi IMproved and it is an implementation of the Vi standard with many additions.
+You can change your default editor (e.g. to vim, nano, emacs) with, for example: `git config --global core.editor nano`.
+The big difference between vim and nano is that vim is modal and nano is not.
+So with vim you are constantly changing between command mode and edit mode, whereas in nano, as in emacs, you are in one mode and your commands use special key combinations.

 See [here](https://chris.beams.io/posts/git-commit/) and [here](https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/) for good practices on writing good commit messages.